TrueLayer/truelayer-android-sdk-demo/README.md

 you need to make sure that you don't have nested `Scaffold` or `BottomSheetScaffold` in your app when integrating the SDK via Compose.
 Although the SDK will work the UI may and will not behave as expected.

+## 4.1.1

+This patch version contains bugfixes and improvements, all the libraries and version and the integration method remain as with the 4.1.0.

+### General improvements and bug fixes
+- Improved the bottom sheet behaviour.
+- Handling edge cases of certain SDK integrations.
+- Improving user journey in some GBP payments.

 ## How does the payment flow with the SDK works?

 ```mermaid